brettz9/webappfind/executable-builder/README.md

         (pseudo) content-script)
     1. Bake in a new command-line option to open into whatever the current tab is opened to
+    1. Command line option to only return without error if the targeted site has the `meta` elements (also ensure returning errors for other problems).
+    1. Give warning if currently opened site doesn't advertise support but trying to open in it
     1. Pre-populate, in the browser action popup, a list of available file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only